 by the proposal due date (

-Date-Specific observing is restricted to projects requiring observations
+Date-Specific Observing is restricted to projects requiring observations at particular times

 5.1 Special Notes - Keck

 Only a single proposal is needed for a project involving both Keck I and Keck II.